-This method sorts the peaks according to their radar cross section, estimated using the radar equation.
+This method sorts the peaks according to their relative strength.

 For optimal performance, the detector performs a number of calibration steps.
 The following section outlines the purpose and process of each step.
 Note, which of the following calibration procedures to perform is determined by the user provided detector config.
 For instance, the close range measurement is only performed when measuring close to the sensor.

 To trigger the calibration process in the Exploration Tool gui, simply press the button labeled “Calibrate

 If you are running the detector from a script, the calibration is performed by calling